-It wasn't that Haskin's father was dead.
+It wasn't as though Haskin's father was dead.
 Indeed, he was very much alive and technically still married to his mother.
-However, it had become common for him to disappear for weeks and even months at a time.
+However, it had become common for Jimmy Flagg to disappear for weeks and even months at a time.
 Sometimes his father lived with the family on Hood Street, but even then he rarely did what could be called "family things."
 Haskin did recall one time when his family took the trolley, his parents, his brothers and little Sally, to Forest Park for a picnic.
 However, the whole time his father was taking periodic sips from a pocket flask.
 Shortly after their lunch began near the rose garden, his father got "that look."
 As always, there were harsh words between his parents until his father stormed off.

 Gathering up what was left of the picnic, Haskin's mom, with the three kids in tow, walked out to Sumner Avenue to take the trolley home.
 The stop was in front of Alden's Ice Cream and Haskin was tempted to ask his mother to buy them some, but knew this was not the time.
 Later, as he overheard his mother recounting what had happened to a neighbor, he heard the neighbor say, "The only family that man has is in a bottle."